Shingles (Herpes Zoster)

 again.
 If it does, a red rash or small blisters occur, usually on one side of the

 body, spreading along a nerve pathway where the virus was inactive.
-On some occasions,
+Sometimes, even

-even after the rash is gone, the pain may continue for a prolonged time, a complication
+after the rash is gone, the pain may continue for a prolonged time.
+This is a complication

 called postherpetic neuralgia (PHN).
-People who receive the chickenpox vaccine also
+People who get the chickenpox vaccine still have

-have a small risk of herpes zoster, although it appears to be less than the risk following
+a small risk of herpes zoster, although it appears to be less than the risk after

 an actual chickenpox infection.
 People with a weak immune system are at greater risk

 of getting shingles.
-Almost half of the cases occur in people older than age 60.
+Almost half of the cases of shingles occur in people older than

-The incidence of herpes zoster occurring in children is low, but the risk of acquiring
+The incidence of herpes zoster occurring in children is low, but the risk of getting

 this disease increases with age.
-Children who have weak immune systems may experience
+Children who have weak immune systems may have the

 are those who had chickenpox during the first year of life or whose mothers had chickenpox